 I want to make a positive lasting influence in peoples lives.
 I want to create real tangible memories that can be experienced over and over as time passes.

-What started as a desire to have better pictures of my DJ gigs for promotional purposes has developed into a new fulfilling passion!
-I’ve discovered I have an eye for it and I love doing it.
+What started as a desire to have better pictures of my DJ gigs for promotional purposes has developed into a personally fulfilling endeavor.
+I’ve discovered I have an eye for the art of it, the mind for the technical side, and I love doing it.
 I’ve worked as hard to develop my photography skills as I have on my DJ skills.
-I want to photograph weddings.
-I want to take family portraits.
-I want to do engagement photos, senior photos, lifestyle photos, and create beautiful unique conceptual portraiture.
-Photos for any special event big or small.

 A little more about me.

-I’m married (20+ years) and have two teenage kids, all of whom seem to generally appreciate my presence on a day to day basis probably because I make them laugh regularly.
-I take my coffee very seriously (blame it on my Finnish heritage) and due to growing up in the Upper Peninsula of Michigan I tend to have a classic “Yooper” accent but I think (hope) my current long-term Wisconsin residency has tempered it some.
+I’m married (20+ years) and have two teenage kids, all of whom seem to generally appreciate my presence on a day to day basis probably because I cook their meals reasonably well and make them laugh regularly.
+I take my coffee very seriously (thanks to my Finnish heritage) and due to growing up in the Upper Peninsula of Michigan I tend to have a classic “Yooper” accent but I think (hope) my current long-term Wisconsin residency has tempered it some.
 I do call it soda now and not pop, but I still pronounce sauna the right way (it is “SOW-na”).
 I am a master campfire builder and can definitely hold my own on the grill (proper charcoal only please – no propane).
 I have a ridiculous record collection that I may never get all the way through but I have made it one of my life goals to listen to every record at least ONCE.

 I’d love to discuss how I can work with you to create something we both find fulfilling and enduring.
 Head over to my Contact Page and let us get started!